What are the benefits of a term life insurance vs. whole life insurance?

-- You'll receive great value.
+- Low initial cost.
 Term insurance can be purchased in large amounts for relatively small premiums.

 Whole life insurance provides a death benefit throughout your life.
 It also includes a cash value component that accrues value over time, allowing you to borrow or withdraw funds as needed.